gopeshkhandelwal/nextgen-ai/README.md

 ## Troubleshooting

 ### **Common Issues**
-- **Failed to retrieve IDC products**: Ensure your tool is not using Proxy.
+- **Failed to retrieve ITAC products**: Ensure your tool is not using Proxy.
   ```sh
   export NO_PROXY=
   export no_proxy=